CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Field Study

 \subsubsection{Phase 2: Active Deployment}

 Following onboarding, \sys{} was deployed as a Slack App within each lab’s existing workspace.
 Participants were registered as authorized users with two distinct roles: lab directors served as managers with document approval access, while students operated as \sys{} users.
+No specific usage requirements were imposed on participants, while awareness of \sys{}'s availability was maintained by having the research team periodically ask questions to \sys{} in shared channels.
 Participant privacy was safeguarded through strict data collection protocols and automatic anonymization processes of personally identifiable information in compliance with FERPA requirements.
 When eligible messages were sent to external language models (OpenAI API), all usernames were replaced with pseudonyms, and responses were de-anonymized before delivery to users.